lewis-jeffery/DC-coupled-battery-monitor/README.md

 The myenergi "Zappi" can regulate an electric car charger so as to balance solar PV generation.
-This avoids the purchase of expensive electrical power hwn solar is available.
+This avoids the purchase of expensive electrical power own solar is available.
 The system works well.

 Addition of a house battery is completly possible but, depending on how it is wired, may preference charge/discharge of the car or the house.
 The Zappi can be configured to change the sequence is desired provided that the power to/from that bettery is measured.
 As supplied the Zappi can only measure AC couple batteries (such as Tesla Powerwall) but many existing houshold batteries are DC coupled.